Monsoon Season is here! Here are some tips and tricks to being as safe and sound as possible this year!

 • Unplug expensive electronics including TV, stereo, home entertainment centers, and computer modem lines when thunderstorms are expected, and before the storm arrives.
 Typically, summer thunderstorms form in the early to mid-afternoon, when most people are at work.

 • Stop playing video games connected to the TV.

 No place outside is safe from lightning during a thunderstorm.
 When a storm approaches go to a nearby large substantial building or a fully-enclosed metal-topped vehicle.
 Bring pets indoors.
 Lightning and thunder are very scary for pets, and they are likely to panic or even run away to try and escape the storm.

 Power and Communications Outage Safety

 Power and communications outages can be more widespread and last longer than a thunderstorm.
 Be ready for outages inside and outdoors by taking precautions and actions to minimize inconvenience and maximize safety.
-Protect sensitive electrical equipment by installing power protection devices that can be purchased at department, hardware or electronics stores.
+Protect sensitive electrical equipment by installing power protection devices that can be purchased at department, hardware, or electronics stores.

 • Stay at home.

 • Use a cell phone.
 Cordless phones do not work without electricity.
-Use corded phone only for emergencies.
+Use the corded phone only for emergencies.

 • Unplug sensitive electronic equipment before the storm arrives.